Stout DLOM Calculator™ Frequently Asked Questions (FAQs)

 Q: Can users view the underlying transactions that support the calculator output?

 A: Yes, the guide, available here, explains how the calculations in the calculator are made, and how the analysis is conducted.
+You can view a sample of the calculator output here.
+The calculator output identifies which transactions were used in the user's analysis, and the user can then view and download those transactions from the searchable database here.

 Q: Is there output supporting the calculation so users can avoid “black box” issues?